What do you get when an elite makeup artist teams up with a dermatologist and an eco-entrepreneur?

 It was great.
 From an artist's perspective, he is über-talented, so I learned so much.
 We all worked under him and we all were trained to a degree with him.

-I know you have two co-founders, hence the "3" in W3ll People.
+I know there are three co-founders, hence the "3" in W3ll People.
 Can you tell us a bit about them?

 Yes, there are two other founders behind the brand.
 The best part is we all went to college together, so we knew each other from before, from our freshman year in college.